sneakers-the-rat/surveillance-graphs/_sections/x_footnotes.md

 [^mitchell]: "Such personalized page ranks may have a number of applications, including personal search engines.
 These search engines could save users a great deal of trouble by efficiently guessing a large part of their interests given simple input such as their bookmarks or home page." {% cite pagePageRankCitationRanking1999 %}

 [^harnesses]: Literally "Harnessing the wisdom of the crowds" {% cite pascaOrganizingSearchingWorld2007 %}

+[^timestealing]: The notion of presenting services as free by virtualizing computing resources is as old as time sharing on digital computers, eg. Tung-Hui Hu relates this history to the creation of the atomized individual digital subject described below:
+    > "In this, time-sharing anticipated the way that the contemporary cloud encourages its users to take things free of charge.
+By making each online resource freely available—computer storage, processing time, content, even software—the cloud encourages the pleasurable and quasi-illicit feeling that we are getting away with something: that we, too, have stolen time. [...]
+    >
+    > Virtualization is itself a logical map, a topography that results from creating a set of personal channels that isolate us into individual users (and therefore seems to give us as much data, storage, computing power, etc., as we personally want).{% cite huPrehistoryCloud2015 %}